-Stormwater, or Non-point Source Pollution, is from diffuse sources and is the leading cause of water pollution in the United States today.
-Stormwater pollution results from rainfall or snowmelt contacting and carrying contaminants over and through the ground, eventually entering lakes, rivers, wetlands, coastal waters, and even underground drinking water sources.
+Stormwater, or non-point source pollution, is the leading cause of water pollution in the United States today.
+Stormwater pollution results from rainfall or snowmelt contacting and carrying contaminants over and through the ground, eventually entering lakes, rivers, wetlands, coastal waters and even underground drinking water sources.

 Examples of non-point source pollutants include:

-- Bacteria and nutrients from pet waste, wildlife, damaged sewer lines and faulty septic systems
+Bacteria and nutrients from pet waste, wildlife, damaged sewer lines and faulty septic system

 The effects of stormwater reach farther than just polluting the waters.
-As the many residents in the Mystic River Watershed have seen, stormwater can cause flooding, habitat degradation, sewage backups, and erosion.
-The problems related to stormwater runoff are not going to go away, but will only increase.
+As the many residents in the Mystic River watershed have seen, stormwater can cause flooding, habitat degradation, sewage backups and erosion.
+The problems related to stormwater runoff are not going to go away, and will only increase.
 As more and more open space land is developed and covered by impervious surfaces, stormwater cannot infiltrate into the ground and is forced to become runoff.

 All operators of stormwater drainage systems, such as municipalities and public agencies, are required to have stormwater discharge permits.
 These permits are administered by the Environmental Protection Agency (EPA) and the Massachusetts Department of Environmental Protection (DEP).